 |Three months before 65||March, April, or May||First day of the month you turn 65||June 1|

 |The month you turn 65||June||First day of the following month||July 1|

 |One month after 65||July||First day of the second month after application||September 1|

 |Two months after 65||August||First day of the third month after application||November 1|

 |Three months after 65||September||First day of the third month after application||December 1|

-As you can see, coverage start dates take much longer to kick in after you turn 65.
+As you can see, coverage start dates are pushed out if you wait to enroll until you are 65 or older.
 If you sign up in the three months before your birthday, you’ll be covered the same month you turn 65.
 But if you wait until the end of your IEP, which is three months after you turn 65, your coverage would start six months later than it would have if you’d signed up at the beginning of your IEP.

 What Happens if You Miss Your IEP?